honolulufishing/Benders-decomposition-using-Matlab/README.md

      sum(delta_T,1) + sum(delta_T_MP,1)
      % ------------------- END --------------------%

 The running time for MGBD is 0.0120 s, while the time cost of using GBD is 0.0360 s.
-The MGBD method runs more quickly than GBD method.
+The MGBD method runs more quickly than GBD method for this model only with two block matrices.

 If you have any questions, please feel free to contact me.
 Thank you.